Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

 # Milestone-Project-3
-My third Code Institute milestone project concerning Backend Development.

 ## Purpose of the website
+This is my third Code Institute milestone project concerning Backend Development.
+This is a website for people wanting to look up and share recipes; I created it to be a fully responsive CRUD based web application which allows users to share recipes.
 ### Who is this website for?
-This is a website for people wanting to look up and share recipes.
+The website is for users who want to look up recipes to use or share recipes that they have found useful.
-It should be user friendly such that the customer can easily access other people's recipes and share their own with ease.
+It should have all posted recipes available for the user such that they can find anything posted by another user or themselves.

 ### What does it do?
 The user can use full CRUD functionality to create, update and delete your recipe on the website, while anyone on the website can read the posted recipes.
+It should be user friendly such that the customer can easily access other people's recipes and share their own with ease.

 ### User Experience Design